stephencweiss/stephencharlesweiss.com/content/blog/2019-10-20/regenerator-runtime-not-defined.md

 It turns out that many others had run into this same problem - and they’d fixed it using Babel.

 Unfortunately, I’m not using Babel, at least not directly.
-That is, I don’t have a `.babelrc` file where I”m configuring my plugins and presets.
+That is, I don’t have a `.babelrc` file where I'm configuring my plugins and presets.

 So, I needed to do it directly in Webpack (this is what I meant about how I get to just keep learning more about Webpack).